 The word infidel simply means “without faith” or “against faith.”
 An infidel is a person who rejects religion.
-More famously, though, the term infidel has been connected to a website which attacks the Christian faith – infidels.org.
-Internet Infidels, which also goes by the name Secular Web, is one of the principal websites for atheists and naturalists on the internet.
+More famously, though, the term infidel has been connected to a website that attacks the Christian faith – infidels.org.
+Internet Infidels, which also goes by the name Secular Web, is one of the principal websites for atheists and naturalists on the Internet.
 Its stated goal is to defend and promote a naturalistic worldview on the internet.
 Christian apologist J.P.
 Holding has stated, “The Secular Web has a few intelligent people, but overall has long been a haven for every skeptical know-it-all to pronounce judgments upon matters outside of their expertise.”

 The purpose of this article is not to provide a comprehensive rebuttal of every issue that the Internet Infidels raise.
 Rather, the purpose is to point out just a few of the multiple fallacies behind the Internet Infidels website.

-What is an infidel? – denying the existence of Jesus
+What is an infidel? – Denying the existence of Jesus

-Among the claims of the Internet Infidels is the thesis that Jesus never existed, a hypothesis which has long hovered around the fringes of scholarly New Testament research, but which has never been able to attract support from a significant body of scholars.
+Among the claims of the Internet Infidels is the thesis that Jesus never existed, a hypothesis that has long hovered around the fringes of scholarly New Testament research, but that has never been able to attract support from a significant body of scholars.
 Marshall J. Gauvin in his article “Did Jesus Christ ever live?” states categorically that “miracles do not happen.
 Stories of miracles are untrue.
 Therefore, documents in which miraculous accounts are interwoven with reputed facts are untrustworthy, for those who invented the miraculous element might easily have invented the part that was natural.”
 If one is to assert a naturalistic worldview by assuming that miracles are impossible, then one might just as easily attempt to prove a theistic worldview by assuming the existence of God.
 Either way, the argument is self-refuting.

 Gauvin’s incompetence and utter misunderstanding of the issues at hand is further illustrated in the following paragraph: